-- (1) a minimum of 320 clock hours of direct clinical work with clients; - (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly internship conference seminars
+- (1) a minimum of 320 clock hours of direct clinical work with clients; - (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly internship conference seminars observation, written and oral presentations, performance, attendance and participation in conference seminars and compliance with directions contained in this Syllabus and other instructions pertaining the internship.
+This evaluation will also emphasize the intern's direct clinical mental health work as evaluated by the on-site supervisor.

-ASSESSMENT OF LEARNING AND PERFORMANCE, GRADES Internships are graded on a pass, fail basis.
+ASSESSMENT OF LEARNING AND PERFORMANCE, GRADES

+Internships are graded on a pass, fail basis.
 Successful completion of the internship is based on demonstrated mastery of academic knowledge and skills and professional competency.
-This mastery will be judged by the instructor, both subjectively and objectively in a variety of ways, and will consider many aspects of the intern's performance as assessed by:
+This mastery will be judged by the instructor, both subjectively and objectively in a variety of ways, and will consider many aspects of the interns performance as assessed by: